jturn08/smarthome/home-assistant/hassio-thin-client-setup.md

-# Setup Home Assistant on a thin client internal SSD
+# Setup Home Assistant on a thin client internal SSD using Linux live session
-This guide illustrates how to use a live session from an Xubuntu USB drive running directly on the thin client to install Home Assistant Operating System on the thin client.
+This guide illustrates how to use a Linux live session from an Xubuntu OS USB drive running directly on the thin client to install Home Assistant Operating System.

 ## Overview
 A used thin client PC is a low cost alternative to a Raspberry Pi or a Home Assistant Blue devices for running [Home Assistant](https://www.home-assistant.io/).
 With a low power x86 64-bit processor and upgradeable RAM and SSD in a small case, it's a good choice option for software that runs 24x7 like Home Assistant.
 With internal mSATA or M.2 SATA SSD drive, installation requires a few more steps as described below.